08 Prove Assignment: Dictionaries

 - Multiply the number of atoms by their atomic mass

-- Add the product into the molar mass of the molecule
+- Add the product to the total molar mass of the molecule

 Then the calculator computes the number of moles in the sample with this formula: